Isa Brown: Eggs, Height, Size and Raising Tips

 Since this chicken was bred primarily for commercial purposes, there is no set breed standard.
 It is also important to know that as a hybrid breed, the ISA Brown doesn’t breed true, making it impossible to breed them for show purposes.

-Isa Brown Personality and Temperament
+Isa Brown’s Personality and Temperament

-This characteristic makes them especially popular among small farms, homes with children, and backyard chicken coops.
+It is not uncommon for these chickens to become beloved pets within their family.
+This quality makes them especially popular among small farms, homes with kids, and backyard chicken coops.

 Egg Laying